Shore rentals creating complicated, costly conflict amid COVID-19

 The lease began May 22 but on that date, the girls couldn't move in.

-"How could you do this to a group with like hard work and girls like this is the only thing we were looking forward to, and we all pay for it ourselves yes like all our jobs worked all school year to pay on our own," said McQuilkin.
+"How could you do this to a group with like hard work and girls like this, this is the only thing we were looking forward to, and we all paod for it ourselves.
+Yes, like all our jobs, worked all school year to pay on our own," said McQuilkin.

 But Wildwood's mayor confirmed that restriction does not apply since the girls' lease ran from May 22 to September 7.